What even the most successful people regret on their deathbed

 The Ultimate Failure

 Perhaps you too have experienced that intense feeling that life goes by way too fast.
-Perhaps you too can’t help but wonder, “How come do I have so much grey hair when I’m just about to start living?”
+Perhaps you too can’t help but wonder, “How come that I have so much grey hair when I’m just about to start living?”
 Perhaps you too are tired of the inner conflict between the Old You that wants you to stay the same and the New You that somehow knows that there is so much more out there for you.

 Pay attention now.
 I hear unfulfilled achievers’ confessions too many times in any given month to be impartial, and I’m here to tell you: there is so much more out there for you!
 You are important, you are worthy of everything your heart desires and you have a purpose that is meant to make you feel alive.